sherryHuan/SSL_BYOL_MIM_Contrastive/README.md

 ---
 This repository provides the implementation of the paper.

-X. Huan, B. Chen, H. Zhou, "Learning Without Labels: A Unified Self-Supervised Approach for Plant Disease Detection"
+X. Huan, B. Chen, H. Zhou, "A Unified Self-Supervised Learning Framework for Plant Disease Detection"

 ---
 ## Dataset